kukolev/neverless/knowledge_base/spec.md

 #### Profile display
 * Player profile displayed on GUI

+#### Portal display
+* Portal is displaying on GUI as green polygon
+* Portal is displaying only if mouse over it

 #### Test Location
 * Plain map with grass, road and cliffs.
 * One building - something like tavern
+* One portal at north-east of location